mirapietro/Zapata/README.md

 ## Computational and Mapping Library

 A revolutionary library for analysis and plotting of meteorological data.
 The mapping is based on cartopy and GEOCAT libraries from NCAR.
-It uses `xarray` as a basic data structure.
+It uses `xarray` as a basic data structure. s` contains documentaiton for the modules.

+The directory

 The module `data` contains the information on the data banks.
 The routine `data_grid` in `data` must be modified to the location of the basic data for each installation.